jaimeteb/chatto/docs/finitestatemachine.md

 ## *Any*

 The special state **any** can help you go from any state into another, if the command is executed.
-You don't have to declare the **any** state in the states list.

 ```yaml
   # The "end" command will move from any state into the